abeing/config/wow/edam.md

 ## Zul'Gurub (44-60)

-Tanaris
+Tanaris:
 [44] Screecher Spirits

-Zul'Farrak
+Zul'Farrak:
 [47D] The Prophecy of Mosh'aru

-The Hinterlands
+The Hinterlands:
 [50+] The Ancient Egg

-Sunken Temple
+Sunken Temple:
 [53D] The God Hakkar

-Eastern Plaguelands
+Eastern Plaguelands:
 [58+] The Lost Tablets of Mosh'aru

-Blackrock Spire
+Blackrock Spire:
 [58] The Final Tablets

-Zul'Gurub
+Zul'Gurub:
 [58] Confront Yeh'kinya

-Tanaris
+Tanaris:
 [60] The Hand of Rastakhan

 ## Earthen (47-50)